jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Enter Big Government and Big Business.
 The former helped regulate the latter as companies installed colossal production lines and supply chains across America, Canada, Britain, France, and many other countries in the Western World.

-Most people call the expansion of mass-production as a global economic policy, globalization.
+The expansion of mass-production as a global economic policy is called globalization.

 Globalization accelerated after World War II (1939-1945).
-When the genuinely evil fascism was defeated, Left and Right spread the policy of mass-production to Western Europe and East Asia.
+When the genuinely evil fascism was defeated, Left and Right spread the mass-production policy to Western Europe and East Asia.
 These countries soon opened up their own factories and enjoyed enormous economic growth, often called a ["Miracle"](https://en.wikipedia.org/wiki/Japanese_economic_miracle).
 When the Soviet Union collapsed (1991), Left/Right spread mass-production and opened up many more factories from Africa to China.

 Big Government and Big Business turned the world's economies into a single ecosystem, all geared towards mass-production.